henrypp/uninstmgr/README.md

 ### Description:
 Show and uninstall software on your computer.

-The lightweight application is less than a megabyte, and it is compatible with Windows 7 and higher operating systems.
-You can download either the installer or portable version.

 ```
 To activate portable mode, create "uninstmgr.ini" in application folder, or move it from "%APPDATA%\Henry++\Uninstall Manager".
 ```